collamaf/SimCMOS/README_CMOS.md

 - Cu collimator on top of Sr source (toggleble)
 - CMOS Detector starting at Z offset (Z distance is from source surface to possible resin in case of sensor 1, or up to the sensor in case of sensor 2, even if with filter)
 - Sensor resin filter in contact with CMOS (towards source)
-- Dummy volume for scoring purposes between source (or if presente CU Collimator) and World to score what exits the primary generation
+- Dummy volume for scoring purposes between source (or if present CU Collimator) and World to score what exits the primary generation
 - "infinite" carrier volume behind CMOS to simulate mechanical support